 * The "Add to render queue" permits to create the rnd files and then call a user scripts for each one passing the rnd and some other metadata to them.
-For example, the integration with Smedge and other render farms is based on those files, which are submitted as part of the render jobs.
+For example, the integration with Smedge, Deadline and other render farms is based on those files, which are submitted as part of the render jobs.

 Note: All the files mentioned above ( .vrenv, .rnd, .clp, ...) are just text files .
-You want to manipulate them with your own scripts for better integration in your workflows.
+You can manipulate them directly with your own scripts for better integration in your workflows.
 You can find more details in the article about Mistika syntax in the knowledge base.

 Global application settings and camera presets folder. ( SGO AppData/VR folder)

 The software also needs a global folder to save configuration files and global settings that do not depend on a specific project.
-This is the SGO AppData/VR folder in your user account (on Windows, it is located in %UserData%/SGO AppData ).
+This is the SGO AppData/VR folder in your user account (on Windows, it is normally located in C:\Users\YourUserName\SGO AppData\VR ).
 Most of the files inside are not intended for direct user manipulation, but it has some interesting files that you may need to be aware, which are these:

 It contains the camera presets describing all the known camera rigs.
 Very often SGO or Mistika VR users publish new camera presets before they appear in new releases (typically in the Mistika VR Presets forum ), and you can install them by simply placing them in this folder.
 These files have a .grp extension, they can store new camera presets saved by the user and they are also compatible with other Mistika applications like Mistika Ultima / Mistika Boutique.